Oxycodone and ibuprofen (Oral)

 It is very important that your doctor check your progress while you are taking oxycodone and ibuprofen.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

 Your doctor will want to check your blood pressure at the beginning of treatment and monitor it throughout treatment with oxycodone and ibuprofen.
 If high blood pressure occurs or worsens while taking oxycodone and ibuprofen, it may lead to serious heart problems.

-oxycodone and ibuprofen may increase your risk of having a heart attack or stroke.
+Oxycodone and ibuprofen may increase your risk of having a heart attack or stroke.
 This is more likely to occur in people who already have heart disease.
 People who use oxycodone and ibuprofen for a long time might also have a higher risk.
 Some signs of serious heart problems are chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
-Stop taking oxycodone and ibuprofen and check with your doctor right away if you notice any of these warning signs.
+Check with your doctor right away if you notice any of these warning signs.

-oxycodone and ibuprofen may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using oxycodone and ibuprofen.
+Oxycodone and ibuprofen may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome).
+These reactions can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using oxycodone and ibuprofen.